wbcmedia/wbcmedia.github.io/2026/draft.md

 # Freddie Wants To Break Free

 - Mrs B is onstage reading the newspaper
-- Freddie is offstage shouting at Mrs B about "humiliation" and "this won't even fit me"
+- Freddie is offstage shouting at Mrs B

+**_Freddie_** : This is a total humiliation, this doesn't even fit properly

-- Mrs B "you just need to get used to it, we can't afford to lose our jobs too, we'll just have to do what he says until we can find a way out of this situation"
+**_Mrs Buttermuffin_** : You just need to get used to it Freddie, we can't afford to lose our jobs too.

+**_Freddie_** : I know you offered to find me something to do the cleaning in, but this really isn't on.

+**_Mrs Buttermuffin_** : We'll just have to do as he says until we can find a better solution

-- Freddie walks on in "I Want To Break Free" costume, with a vacuum cleaner - SONG
+- Freddie comes on dressed in "I Want To Break Free" outfit|, pushing a vacuum cleaner

-- (Mrs B joins in, possibly some ghosts too?)
-- Mrs Tripps appears with her bags packed.
-Mrs Buttermuffin tells her to stay and help, she has a plan, "whisper whisper"
+(SONG: I Want To Break Free)

+- Mrs Tripps walks in, coat on, bags packed

+**_Mrs Buttermuffin_** : Mrs Tripps, what are you doing?

+**_Tripps_** : He's sacked me... again... blub...

+**_Mrs Buttermuffin_** : Now don't be silly dear, we'll find a way for you to stay, don't you worry.
+In fact, we need your help.
+I have a plan (whisper, whisper)

-- Mrs Tripps "I'll get Gerald to drive me down to the fancy dress shop right away"
+**_Tripps_** : I'll ask Gerald to drive me down to the fancy dress shop, straight away

 ---